Hammer Horror: The Warner Bros Years

 Starring: Veronica Carlson, John Carson, Caroline Munro, Madeline Smith, Peter Sasdy, Nadja Regin, Renee Glynne, Professor Sir Christopher Frayling, Joe Dante, Jonathan Rigby, Professor Steve Chibnall, Professor IQ Hunter, Kieran Foster, Denis Meikle, Wayne Kinsey, Gordon Thomson, Chris Cooke

-Edited by Sarah Appleton
+Edited by Jamie Green and Sarah Appleton

 Original Music by Paul Taylor